Do You Treat My Addiction?

 The type of rehab program you choose will depend on several factors, including the severity of your addiction and your situation at home.
 In some cases, you may need to stay at home to look after dependents or stay close to a supportive family.
 Sometimes, people who have a substance use disorder live in an environment that makes their condition worse.

-If there are triggers at home or the risk of relapse is too high, we’d recommend attending our drug rehab in Arizona.
+If there are triggers at home or the risk of relapse is too high, we’d recommend attending our drug rehab in Prescott.

 During outpatient or intensive outpatient (IOP) rehab, you will take part in a program that will give you the tools to beat addiction.
 You’ll take part in a mixture of group and individual therapy, as well as activities that boost your overall well-being.
 Psychoeducational groups help you to understand the forces at play when you’re experiencing cravings or challenging emotions.

 The initial treatment phase is usually more intensive, with around 30 hours spent in session.
 Once you’re ready, usually after 2 months, you step down to 15 hours per week.
 When participating in an outpatient program, you’ll have access to work and education opportunities, so you can start advancing your career and applying what you’ve learned to daily life.